TokyoGaijin/Berzerk-Clone/README.md

 It IS free to edit.
 You may create your own branches if you wish.

 Feel free to take a look.
-The master file is berzerk4py.cs
+The master file is berzerk4py.py You can execute the working program from DOS or BASH prompt with python (or python3) berzerk4py.py

+There is a help screen that will teach you the simple play controls.

+I will add a Wiki in the future for this project.